sethwebster/ember-cli-new-version/README.md

   eg. (and **default**).
 "This application has been updated from version {{oldVersion}} to {{newVersion}}.
 Please save any work, then refresh browser to see changes."
 * `showReload` - _true_ shows a reload button the user can click to refresh. _false_ hides the button. **default: true**
 * `reloadButtonText` - Sets the text for the default reload button. **default: "Reload"**
+* `onNewVersion(newVersion, oldVersion)` - a closure action that is called whenever a new version is detected.
+You can use this to track the version status elsewhere in your app (outside the component).

 ```handlebars
 {{new-version-notifier updateInterval=<value> versionFileName="<value>" updateMessage="<value>" showReload=true}}